 Netflix’s ‘The Perfumier‘ (known as ‘Der Parfumeur’ in German) follows Sunny and Dorian, two individuals whose relationship with the sense of smell leads them on an enthralling path.
 Sunny cannot sense smell, while Dorian is a master perfume maker on a quest to make the perfume of love.
 To do so, Dorian commits heinous murders while Sunny tries to track him down.

 The crime thriller directed by Nils Willbrandt explores the impact of scents and smell in a person’s life, but the film’s visual style sets it apart from reality.
-Therefore, viewers must be wondering whether the movie is based on actual events or a book.
+Therefore, viewers must be wondering whether the movie is inspired by a true story or a book.
 In that case, here is everything you need to know about the ending of ‘The Perfumier.’

 No, ‘The Perfumier’ is not based on a true story.
 The film is loosely based on the German novel ‘Perfume: The Story of a Murderer’ (also titled ‘Das Parfum: Die Geschichte Eines Mörders’).
 The historical fiction novel written by Patrick Süskind was first published in 1985.
 The book explores the sense of smell, the relationship between scents, and their emotional meanings.
 It focuses on Jean-Baptiste Grenouille, an unloved orphan in 18th-century France with an exceptional understanding of smell.
 He grows up to become an expert perfume maker but becomes embroiled in murder after encountering a young girl with a wonderful scent.